DavisNT/Public-Key-Pins/README.md

 be created, and new Public-Key-Pins value (containing pin of new backup key and **not** containing pin of old key) must be created and set up.

-Key generation/storage on server is highly discouraged, because in case of server compromise attacker could gain access to private keys of all pinned keys and there would be no way to change key to uncompromised one (without locking users out of server or changing address).
+Key generation/storage on server is highly discouraged, because in case of server compromise attacker could gain access to private keys of all pinned keys and there would be no way to change key to uncompromised one (without locking users out of server or changing website address).

 Also special precautions must be taken when pinning keys to all subdomains (using _includeSubDomains_ directive).
 For example, if company's main website https://example.com sends _Public-Key-Pins_ header containing _includeSubDomains_ directive and